Skip to main content

 commandsNomap of string → command descriptorCommand name → command descriptor (description, prompt).

-A facet MUST have at least one text asset — either locally authored or composed from other facets via the facets section.
+A facet MUST have at least one locally authored text asset.
 A manifest with no text assets MUST be rejected.

 Agent Descriptor